Key Takeaways

 He first released music under the name 9090gate before later rebranding to his current moniker.
 In a 2025 interview with Hyperpop Daily, he explained how the name change came about, describing it as a “spur-of-the-moment” decision made while sitting on his ex’s bed.

-His Spotify profile under the 9090gate name still exists as a pseudo-archive of his earlier persona and continues to attract over half a million monthly listeners.
+His Spotify profile under the 9090gate name still exists as a pseudo-archive of his earlier persona and continues to attract more 300,000 monthly listeners.

 What is fakemink's music style